Courtesy: "Reuters", 14 May 2011

 WASHINGTON

-(Reuters) - Republican Mike Huckabee announced on Saturday he would not seek his party's presidential nomination in 2012, adding uncertainty to the race to pick a challenger to President Barack Obama.
+(Reuters) - Republican Mike Huckabee announced on Saturday he would not seek his party's presidential nomination in 2012, adding uncertainty to the race to pick a challenger to President Barack Obama."All the factors say 'go,' but my heart says 'no' and that's the decision that I have made," he said on his Fox News Channel television show.

 "My answer is clear and firm: I will not seek the Republican nomination for president this year," Huckabee added.